snibbor/Qymia-in-QuPath/README.md

     - [ ] Help > About & Docs link

   - #### Fix known bugs/problems, improve backend
+    - [ ] May run slower in "Run for project" mode vs. "run" mode.
+I think this is because how thread pools are allocated during a "run for project" task.
+When threads > 16, this becomes very noticeable and makes "run for project" mode ~0.75-0.5 as fast.
-    - [ ] Ignore/exclude annotations displaces causes parent/child objects to be displaced when calculating ROI + Tile quantifications.
+    - [x] Ignore/exclude annotations displaces causes parent/child objects to be displaced when calculating ROI + Tile quantifications.
 The result is that either the ROI detection or Tile detections are displaced (not in propper parent/child object hierarchy).
-This is a problem because tiles are referenced by their parent object in downstream analysis.
+This is a problem because tiles are referenced by their parent object in downstream analysis. --> fixed this by editing how compartments are added to ROI during quantification.
       - [x] temporary solution --> run ROI then Tile quantification separately when ignore/exclude annotations are used.
 This displaces the ROI detection (which is named) and places the Tile detections under the parent ROI/object.
     - [ ] Wrap runQuant into a task so that cancel/force cancel can happen immediately. --> immediate cancellation can cause errors still
       - [x] Debug why cancelling sometimes causes image server exceptions for later runs... --> works after wrapping inside task
       - [x] Debug why sometimes the GUI stalls when running the first task but is fine for subsequent tasks --> I think this is from the thread executor.
 Perhaps using QuPath's thread executors and pools would be better than custom forkJoinPools. --> yes
       - [x] Bug with reloading images because task execution occurs on thread separate from JavaFX
     - [x] Remove ignore classes, ROI, and Unclassified PathClasses from available compartment choices
-    - [ ] Trim tiles to image dimensions (for asthetics)
+    - [ ] Trim tiles to image dimensions (for asthetics)?
     - [ ] On GUI close, prompt user with dialog if running a task and cancel running tasks.
     - [ ] On switching projects or images, make sure GUI is updated.
 Handle running tasks.
       - [ ] Restrict switching projects during a run?
 Dialog box to cancel tasks?